GuavaCZ/calendar/README.md

 But sometimes, you might want to customize the Schema that will be used in your Calendar Modals.

 You have a few options available:
+- Stick to auto discovery, in which case you are ready to go :-),
 - if your calendar works with a single model only or you reuse the same schema for multiple models, you can implement the `schema` or `defaultSchema` method,
 - or you can implement a schema per model